Building Polymers with Neural Network Potentials

 Future directions we can take with this tech:

-- Create a "rag doll" simulation of polymers, so if we add inter-chain bonds (cross-links), we can see move atoms around and ensure that the chain ends up at a good rest position.
+- We can create a "rag doll" simulation of polymers, so if we add inter-chain bonds (cross-links), we can see move atoms around and ensure that the chain ends up at a good rest position.

-- Display a real-time update of the predicted properties. so when ppl add atoms to the chain / move it around, they can see how their changes affect the predicted properties
+- We can display real-time predictions of desired properties.
+So when ppl add atoms to the chain / move it around, they can see how their changes affect the predicted properties.

 - Once polymer predictions are super fast, we can teach a model to use reinforcement learning to design polymers for us!
 This is exciting because there are so many possible polymers that it's infeasible for humans to go through the search space one by one manually.